 - Located where?
 Since you need to illuminate both the flag and the pole, at least one of the lights needs to project light onto the pole as close to the ground as possible – this fixture needs to be within about 1 foot of the pole, or mounted on the pole itself.
 (See note below on Pole Mounting.)
 If more than one fixture is used, then the others can be mounted at the most convenient locations at any distance from the pole.
 (Only one fixture is needed to illuminate the pole – it is nearly always white and needs much less light than the flag itself.)

-- More on beam spreads: You want to find the narrowest possible beam spreads to focus as much light as possible on the flag.
+- More on beam spreads: Find the narrowest possible beam spreads to focus as much light as possible on the flag.
 The beam needs to be wide enough to fully illuminate the flag regardless of its position around the pole.
-If, for example, you have a six-foot wide flag, the beam spread needs to encompass a circle with a radius of 6 feet with the pole at the center.
+If, for example, you have a 6-foot wide flag, the beam spread must encompass a circle with a radius of 6 feet with the pole at the center.
 This beam spread can be attained with one or more fixtures.
 With multiple fixtures, be sure to aim them precisely so their beams overlap.
 See the below chart to calculate optimal beam angles based on pole height and flag width.

 - Note on Pole Mounting: Mounting the fixtures on the pole is often the best choice.
-Use the VOLT® Flag Pole Mount to attach any VOLT fixture to the pole (note: aluminum models are preferred since the mount itself is aluminum).
+Use the VOLT® Flag Pole Mount to attach any VOLT fixture to the pole.

 Make your own Flag Lighting Kit